Check WordPress Form Submission in WordPress Dashboard with RegistrationMagic

 You will then land on the All Forms page which stores all the forms that you create with this plugin.

 In the left corner, you will find the New Form link.
 When you click on it, a pop up will appear with two form options.
 One will let you create a WordPress user account on form submission and one that does not create a user account on your site.
-Which means if you want to create a WordPress registration form or a WordPress contact form.
+This means if you want to create a WordPress registration form or a WordPress contact form.

 From here, select your type of form and name it.
-Next, you will find your registration form appear on the All Forms page.
+Next, you will find your registration form appears on the All Forms page.
 Now, if you hover on the form cover you will find two links appearing at the bottom – Fields and Dashboard.

 Then, from the Dashboard link, we can take care of the WordPress forms payment, design, analytics, security, etc.